LibraryOfCongress/bagit-java/README.txt

     by java.io.File.listFiles() will fail java.io.File.exists().
 This attempts to correct for this by trying java.io.File.exists() using different normalization forms for the filepath.
+2. Improves error handling and logging in FileSystemHelper and TempFileHelper.

 Changes in 4.3.1:
 1. Changes to pom for maven 3.